marcelorobj/terraform-google-cloud-run/examples/v2_multi_regions/README.md

 # Cloud Run Service using v2 API and multi-regions Example

-This example showcases the basic deployment of containerized applications on Cloud Run and IAM policy for the service in multi-regions, including a Global Load Balancer for traffic distribution and SSL termination.
+This example showcases the basic deployment of containerized applications on Cloud Run and IAM policy for the service in multi-regions.
+It allows for the optional provisioning of a Global Load Balancer for traffic distribution and SSL termination depending on the configuration.

 The resources/services/activations/deletions that this example will create/trigger are:

 * Deploys a Cloud Run V2 service across multiple regions.
 * Creates a Service Account to be used by Cloud Run Service.
 * Creates Serverless VPC Access Connectors per region (or configures Direct VPC Egress).
+* **If `enable_load_balancer` is set to `true`:**
-* Reserves a Global Static IP Address.
+  * Reserves a Global Static IP Address (if not provided).
   * Creates Serverless Network Endpoint Groups (NEGs) per region to bridge the Load Balancer and Cloud Run.
   * Provisions a Global External Application Load Balancer (HTTP/S) with URL Maps and Backend Services.
   * Sets up Google-managed SSL Certificates for secure HTTPS access.
   * Configures outlier detection to handle failover between regions automatically.

 ## Assumptions and Prerequisites